fbie/xls2tex/Readme.md

 Run it either with `racket xls2tex.rkt` or compile using `raco exe xls2tex.rkt`.

+Doesn't do what you want?
+Makes no sense to you?
+Code is crappy?
+[Fix it!](https://github.com/fbie/xls2tex#fork-destination-box)

 ## Why Would Anyone Need This? ##

 I work on the experimental [Funcalc](http://www.itu.dk/people/sestoft/funcalc/) spreadsheet engine as part of my PhD project and typing spreadsheets in Latex by hand is boring.